Heiliger Bartholomäus

 Most Bible scholars believe Nathanael and Bartholomew were the same.
 The name Bartholomew is a family designation, meaning “son of Tolmai,” which as part of the St Bartholomew Facts implies that he had another name.
 Nathanael means “gift of God” or “giver of God.”

 In the synoptic Gospels, the name Bartholomew always follows Philip in lists of the Twelve.
 In the Gospel of John, Bartholomew is not mentioned at all; Nathanael is listed instead, after Philip.
-Likewise, Nathanael’s presence with other disciples at the Sea of Galilee after Jesus’ resurrection suggests that he was one of the original Twelve (John 21:2) and a witness to the resurrection.
+Likewise, Nathanael’s presence with other disciples at the Sea of Galilee after Jesus’ resurrection suggests that he was one of the original Twelve (Johannes 21:2) and a witness to the resurrection.

 Conclusion Facts